AugustusClient/Augustus-Wiki/src/content/docs/intro/commonerrors.md

 Your HWID didnt change so there is no need to update it via the HWID reset tab

 ### You already refreshed your HWID last time!
 Try again later
-You already reset your HWID and have to wait for 14 days
+You already reset your HWID and have to wait for 14 days.
+You can do the change on your own in the designated HWID change tab in the launcher.
+After you did that there will be the 14 day HWID reset cooldown.
+That cooldown can be reset by admins when making a ticket and explaining why you need another one

 ### No valid username/password/activation-key
 You made a typo in one of your inputs.
 Please make sure that capslock is not enabled and try again